 In this hands-on project, GEMS participants will use science and reasoning to learn how to collect and classify fingerprints, how to analyze mystery powders, how to use biological markers like foot length to estimate height, and how hair samples are analyzed.
 With help from South Dakota Forensic Lab, participants will see the science and the tools that are used in practice.
 Finally, the participants will be able to put their new found skills to the test and solve a crime by using deductive reasoning.
 A great interactive project with a large dose of science, math, analysis, and fun!

 Moving from a science fiction novel to our workplace, robots are making a mark in history.
-They help humans with repetitive, dangerous, or delicate work.
 Who will design and program the robots of the future, and what will they do for us?
-In this hands-on project, participants will build a LEGO-Mindstorm robot car from Lego parts, program the car to navigate a "treacherous" maze.
-This interactive project provides the great lesson of "if at first you don't succeed, try, try, again."
+In this hands-on project, participants will build a LEGO-Mindstorm robot car from Lego parts, program the car to navigate a "treacherous" maze and then program them to dance.
+This interactive project provides the great lesson of "if at first you don't succeed, try, try again".